openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 * Tile-part lengths (TLM) marker segment (optional) <sup>\*</sup>

-* Component registration (CRG) marker segment (optional) <sup>\*</sup>

-Currently not all of these optional marker segments are fully supported.
-Those that are marked with an asterisk above are only minimally supported at this stage: if *jpylyzer* encounters them, it will include the corresponding element in the *properties* element of the output.
+The optional markers that are marked with an asterisk above are only minimally supported at this stage: if *jpylyzer* encounters them, it will include the corresponding element in the *properties* element of the output.
 However, *jpylyzer* does not analyse the contents of these marker segments, which means that the respective elements in the output will be empty.

 ### Tile parts